-You can choose various toppings like meat pieces, eggs, cheese, vegetables like mushrooms, paneer, corn, onion, tomatoes, etc for the embroidery.
-Chatamari is a healthy dish that is sometimes preferred by people on diet.
+You can choose various toppings like meat pieces, eggs, cheese, and vegetables like mushrooms, paneer, corn, onion, tomatoes, etc for the embroidery.
+Chatamari is a healthy dish that is sometimes preferred by people on a diet.

 It is not available in all Newari restaurants.
 There is a chatamari outlet in Bhimsenthan otherwise Newa Lahana in Kirtipur is a popular restaurant that sells delicious chatamari with toppings of your preference.